The Rise and Fall of Dog Shows

 On 7th April 1864 at the Exhibition Buildings, Melbourne, a supposed replica of one of the great English dog shows was held with spectators covering the expense.
-Dog-owners rushed to enter their favourites for competition, culminating in 381 dog entries and nearly 1,500 spectators paying 2s, 6d. each.
+It was reported that dog-owners rushed to enter their favourites for competition, culminating in 381 dog entries and nearly 1,500 spectators paying 2s, 6d. each.
+The same newspaper reported:

 Since the 1990's things have changed, particularly technology and general lifestyle.
 Many dog breeds dogs have outlived the purpose for which they were originally bred.
 In many cases, this purpose has also become redundant.
 For example, with food so readily available at supermarkets, hunting is no longer a basic food source.
 Instead in many places in Australia shooting game is illegal and not even allowed as recreation.
-So Setters, Pointers, Spaniels and Retrievers no longer have a purpose.
+So Setters, Pointers, Spaniels and Retrievers no longer took place in hunts, serving the purpose for which they were bred.
 Yet they are supposed to be judged in the show ring according to their ability to serve the purpose which many modern show judges have never witnessed!

 This applies even more so to Terriers.
 To understand these it is imperative that Terrier judges understand the now redundant jobs the various types of terriers were bred to perform.
 Terriers that were bred to catch and kill a mice and rats are constructed quite differently from those bred to enter badger dens and draw badgers.
 Of different build again are those Terriers which are still required to be spanned in today's show ring to demonstrate they are capable of entering fox holes to bolt a fox.
 But some Terriers have to keep pace with horses and hounds in a fox hunt and others are carried to the fox hole.

-If the ability to herd sheep and cattle was borne in mind by more Working Dog judges, dogs would not be expected to run around a show ring with their heads strung up in the air!
+If the ability to move with stealth when herding sheep and cattle was borne in mind by more Working Dog judges, dogs would not be expected to run around a show ring with their heads strung up in the air!

 But in reality, even owners of many pure breed dogs go to Shows without understanding their own breeds!
 Many have no idea of the specialized function their dog was bred to perform.
 Many, especially those with coated breeds, are so intent on winning they regard the public as a nuisance.
 This does not proudly display our pure breeds to any interested public who could potentially become exhibitors.